 - Being storm and lightning safe by avoiding hilltops, open areas and isolated trees.

-Pitch the tent correctly
+How too pitch the tent correctly

+One of our most important tips for tent camping is to pitch it properly.
 The difference between a tent standing firm and collapsing around you in a storm is often down to how well it has been pitched, and indeed whether the manufacturers instructions have been followed.

 Anyway, enough venting.
 Here are our tips for properly pitching and maintaining your tent: